Skip to content

 • CMPs: Manage consent workflows and maintain records of parental permissions in a compliant manner, as well as signaling consent information to third-party systems

-How to comply with COPPA with Usercentrics CMP
+How to Comply with COPPA with Usercentrics CMP

 Usercentrics CMP supports your data privacy compliance with COPPA and other laws as the digital and legal landscapes change.
 It’s effective for managing consent for audiences including children and adults, and enabling data collection transparency.
 You can integrate the software with parental consent workflows.